Michael-Obele/Random-Quoter-Gen-v2.0/README.md

-# The Best Quote Generating App Ever! :blush:
+# Used to be the ~Best Quote Generating App Ever!~  :blush:

 ### This project was built with React and React-Bootstrap.